hpez/gateway/README.md

 ### Step 3:

-Find config/gateway.php and change it what you need.
+Find the config file at config/gateway.php and change it according to your needs.